gjarzab/ExpressionTreeRules/README.md

 ## Usage Guidance: Separate Evaluation from Side Effects

-**Rules and actions must not perform I/O or call external systems directly.**
+**Rules and actions should not perform I/O**
-Instead, rules should **store instructions** in the context for the application to process later.
+Instead, rules should **produce instructions** for the application to process separately.

 ### Benefits of This Approach

 - **Testability** – Rules can be tested in isolation without external dependencies.
-- **Performance** – Execution remains fast because no blocking I/O occurs inside the engine.
+- **Performance** – Execution remains fast because no I/O occurs while evaluating conditions or actions.
 - **Flexibility** – The same evaluated instructions can be processed in different ways depending on the execution environment.
 - **Safety** – Prevents rules from making unapproved or unsafe system changes directly.